jdpaterson/toggl-button/README.md

   - Enable 'Use Custom Description'
   - If nothing displays in the Custom Description Template input, add: `({{ epicName }}) [{{ storyId }}] - {{ storyTitle }}`

   That's it.
-Now head to app.clubhouse.io, open a card, and click the `Start Timer` button.
+Now head to app.clubhouse.io, make sure the page is refreshed, open a card, and click the `Start Timer` button.

   The toggle timer info should be formatted appropriately.